honglizhan/honglizhan.github.io/_pages/about.md

 Casually, I go by Henry.

 <p style="background-color: #ffcccc; padding: 10px; border-radius: 5px; font-weight: bold; color: #900; margin: 0;">
-I’m on the job market this year — actively seeking industry roles as a Research Scientist.
+I am on the job market this year, and I am actively looking for Research Scientist roles in the industry!
 </p>